September 6, 2015

 DSCF6849 copy

 Yep, I moved again.
 I skipped the new chapter of life in the NL and jumped straight into another one.
 Yep, I didn’t see this coming either.
 Missteps happen.
 Life isn’t about planning everything from A to Z because that never works; it is about taking challenges and responding to all unexpected things in the best ways one can think of.
 This time, my response was to move to the UK.
-I am exhausted but excited, looking forward to the new adventures.
+I am exhausted but excited, looking forward to new adventures.
 And you can look forward to pics from London.

 ..but now I am based in London.